Paulette Nardal

 At the beginning of World War II, Nardal fled France but was injured when a submarine attacked her ship, causing a lifelong disability.
 Returning to Martinique, she established feminist organizations and newspapers encouraging educated women to channel their energies into social improvement.
 She sponsored home economic training and founded nursery schools for impoverished women.
 Because of her understanding of issues facing the populations of the Caribbean, she was hired to work as an area specialist at the United Nations.
 Nardal was the first black woman to hold an official post in the Division of Non-Self-Governing Territories at the UN.

 When she returned to Martinique after her UN position, she worked to preserve the musical traditions of the country.
-She wrote a history of traditional music styles for the centennial celebration of the abolition of slavery on the island and developed a choir that celebrated the African-roots of the music of Martinique.
+She wrote a history of traditional music styles for the centennial celebration of the abolition of slavery on the island and developed a choir that celebrated the African roots of the music of Martinique.

-In the post-World War II period, Paulette Nardal was nominated as a delegate to the United Nations in 1946.
+In the post-World War II period, Nardal was nominated as a delegate to the United Nations in 1946.
 She worked in the Division of Non-Self Governing Territories.
 She returned to Martinique in 1948, and in the 1950s and 1960s, she supported Dr. Martin Luther King’s campaign for civil rights in the United States.
-Paulette Nadal, who never married, died in Fort-de-France, Martinique on February 16, 1985.
+Nardal, who never married, died in Fort-de-France, Martinique on February 16, 1985.
 She was 88.